takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 This Streamlit application retrieves real-time earthquake data from the GeoNet API in New Zealand, visualizes it, and uses a local LLM (e.g., Ollama Llama3) to generate expert-level impact reports.
 It is designed for urban planning, disaster prevention, and public sector communication.
+This project reflects a reproducible GeoAI architecture designed for public-sector and educational deployment, emphasizing trust, transparency, and audience-aware messaging.

 ---